kathyuan28/kathyuan28.github.io/index.md

 ## Mandarin reportative evidential "shuo"

 “shuo” is a saying verb in Mandarin.
-I argue that shuo is a reportative evidential, and it can co-occur with other inferential modals and evidentials.
+It can appear either sentence-initially or sentence-finally.
+I argue that shuo is a reportative evidential.
+I am particularly interested in its difference meaning when it appears in difference positions, and its behaviors when it co-occurs with other inferential modals and evidentials in Mandarin.